awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 Here we will deploy the CFN template but setting the CFN parameters for a Destination Account.

 1. Login to the Destination account in the region of your choice.
-I can be any account inside or outside your AWS Organization.
+It can be any account inside or outside your AWS Organization.

 2. Click the **Launch CloudFormation button** below to open the **pre-populated stack template** in your CloudFormation console and select **Next**.